dimasfr/chatbot-wa/README.md

 # chatbot-whatsapp
-This ChatBot's only supported with Google Chrome v.84, so if your version's different please download Google Chrome Driver with the same version as your Google Chrome version is.
+This ChatBot's only supported with Google Chrome v.84, so if your GC version's higher, please download Google Chrome Driver with the same version as your GC's and replace the driver.

 Package that you need to install for Python :
 - numpy